 The temple itself is way out on the tip of the little peninsula that most of Abu Simbel town sits on.
 It’s about 1.3 miles from Eskaleh Nubian Ecolodge (my best recommendation for where to stay in Abu Simbel), and just 300 meters from Nefertari Hotel.

-You can easily walk through town to the temple; I did so alone before sunrise and felt comfortable.
+You can easily walk through town to the temple.
+I did so before sunrise and didn’t feel concerned for my safety even as a solo lady.
 Simply follow the main divided road, Ramsis Street on Google Maps, across the bridge and all the way to the end.
 Another option is to arrange a car and driver with your hotel the night before.

 If you’re visiting Abu Simbel for the Sun Festival, I recommend arriving at least 30 minutes before sunrise to make sure you have plenty of time to buy your ticket and find your spot.
 In October the sun rises around 5:30am, and in February it’s around 6am.
 The temple complex opens right around 5am, though I don’t know if they open any earlier on the main day of the Sun Festival to accommodate crowds; ask your driver or hotel.